Source: December 31, 2015 Interstate Route Log and Finders List

 Historic Western Terminus - Interstate 55 - Springfield, Illinois

-Perspective from Interstate 72 and U.S. 36 east
+Perspective from Interstate 55 north & U.S. 36 east

-Eastbound Interstate 72 approaching Junction Southbound Interstate 57, one-half mile.
-Interstate 57 southbound leads into the southern reaches of Illinois, finally departing the state at Cairo.
-Although the control city designation is Memphis, Interstate 57 does not extend far enough south to reach Memphis.
-It ends at its junction with Interstate 55 near Charleston, Missouri.
+Interstate 57 leads to southern reaches of Illinois by way of Mattoon, Effingham and Mount Vernon to exit the state at Cairo.
+Although the control city designation is Memphis, I-57 does not extend far enough south to reach Memphis.
+It ends at Interstate 55 near Sikeston, Missouri.
 Photo taken by Don Hargraves (02/14/03).

 Perspective from Interstate 57 north